-Roscoe initially wanted nothing to do with remote access self-service gasoline.
-He’d opened his first convenience store in 1957 in Denver and by 1964 was operating a chain of 12 stores in the area.
-One day, Herb Timms stopped by with a box he’d invented that would allow an attendant inside the store to dispense gasoline at the pumps.
+John Roscoe initially wanted nothing to do with remote access self-service gasoline.
+He had opened his first convenience store in 1957 in Denver and by 1964 was operating a chain of 12 stores in the area.
+One day, Roscoe recalls, a man named Herb Timms stopped by with a box he had invented that would allow an attendant inside the store to dispense gasoline at the pumps.

-“I was initially reluctant,” said Roscoe.
-“But fortunately for me, my banker knew Herb and he convinced me to give his invention a try.”
+“I was initially reluctant,” said Roscoe, “But fortunately for me, my banker knew Herb and he convinced me to give his invention a try.”

 Business took off, and Roscoe quickly added remote fueling to two more stores.
 By July, the stores were averaging 4,500 gallons in sales per week.
+(Roscoe talked about this and other innovations in this 2011 NACS video.)

 “What made self-serve so important to the convenience store industry was that we already had the facility,” said Roscoe.
 “By spending $10,000, we effectively got the gasoline business from full-serve gas stations without their labor expenses.
 Convenience store sales had averaged about $300 a day and developed about $100 a day in pre-tax margin dollars.
 However, if you could sell 1,000 gallons of gasoline with a 10-cents-a-gallon margin, you could double your margin without adding much to your expenses.”